 |Spring 2014 Session 2||March 17 - May 9||Not Available|

 |Summer 2014 Session 1**||May 19 - June 20||April 1|

 |Summer 2014 Session 2**||June 23 - August 8||May 1|

 The A.C.E.
 Language Institute sessions closely match the schedule of the university during the school year.
 During the summer, there is more variation to the schedules, due to shorter university summer terms.

 * Applications after the deadline may be considered individually on a space available basis, as time permits for housing and visa processing

-** Summer sessions at URI are extra intensive 4-week courses, with additional class hours to match the standard 7.5-week curriculum.
-Tuition and fees remain the same, but housing will be prorated.
+** Summer session 1 is an extra intensive 5-week course, with additional hours to match the standard 7.5-week curriculum.
+Tuition remains the same, but housing will be prorated.

 A.C.E.
 Language Institute Holidays at URI